-On September 13, 2022, the Company appointed Philip Kantoff to its Board of Directors (the "Board").
+On September 13, 2022, the Company appointed Philip Kantoff to the Board.

 On June 30, 2022, the Company announced the establishment of Automatic Securities Disposition Plans for its President and Chief Executive Officer, David R. Parkinson and its Executive Vice President and Chief Operating Officer, Peter Virsik.